Levy-Tal/site-availability/README.md

 ## Site Availability Monitoring

-Site Availability is an open-source, forever-free platform that normalizes your fragmented monitoring into a single, reliable signal: up or down per application, with your labels.
-Point it at your existing data sources (Prometheus, HTTP endpoints, or another Site Availability instance), and it generates consistent availability metrics, ships an out-of-the-box Grafana dashboard, and gives your team a clear timeline of what changed and when.
+Site Availability is an open-source platform that helps SRE teams organize the availability of company resources to ensure they meet the company SLOs.
+In this app, you define the rules and queries that determine whether your services are up or down.
+It generates consistent availability metrics, shows a live status of all your services around the world in the UI for fast response, ships an out-of-the-box Grafana dashboard to track availability and SLOs, and gives your team a clear timeline of what changed and when.

 This project is designed for SRE and platform teams who want to stop building and maintaining complex, bespoke dashboards for every service and environment.
 Configure once, standardize everywhere.